-All reports submitted via Ethics-Point will be handled All reports submitted via Ethics-Point will be handled promptly and discreetly, and all reports will be reviewed carefully by the College.
+All reports submitted via Ethics-Point will be handled promptly and discreetly, and all reports will be reviewed carefully by the College.
 No retaliatory action will be taken against anyone for reporting or inquiring about potential breaches of policies or law or for seeking guidance on how to handle such concerns.
 The Ethics-Point reporting system is not a substitute for existing reporting channels already established by the College.
 Broward College has elected to provide this service as an additional means of reporting, where maintaining the reporter's anonymity and confidentiality is important.
 The College encourages reporters to first attempt to resolve problems or disputes through established communication channels whenever possible.